Olan (mountain)

 The Olan (l'Olan in French) (3564 m) is a mountain in the Massif des Écrins in the French Alps.
 It dominates the valleys of Valgaudemar, Valjouffrey, and Vénéon in the heart of Écrins National Park.

-The mountain has two or three summits: the Epaulé Sud (3,514 m), which can be considered a shoulder, the Sommet Centrale (3,558 m) and the Sommet Nord (3,564 m).
+The mountain has two or three summits: the Épaule Sud (3,514 m), which can be considered a shoulder, the Sommet Central (3,558 m) and the Sommet Nord (3,564 m).
 Before the ascents it was unclear which of the main summits was the higher one.